quarkusio/quarkusio.github.io/README.md

         ./serve.sh

-   Or if you want it faster and okey to not have guides included use the following:
+   Or if you want it faster and okay to not have guides included use the following:

         ./serve-noguides.sh